iridium-browser/website/collections/_faq/06_browser_syncing.md

 report everything to them.
 From a technical point of view, signing in to Google requires a Google API key, client ID and client secret.
 Iridium Browser does not ship with one — therefore it does not work.
-If you insist to use Google sign-in, check [Chromium API keys](http://www.chromium.org/developers/how-tos/api-keys "Chromium Developer How-To's") and follow the instructions for ```Providing Keys at Runtime```.
+If you insist to use Google sign-in, check [Chromium API keys](http://www.chromium.org/developers/how-tos/api-keys "Chromium Developer How-To's"){:.ext-link} and follow the instructions for ```Providing Keys at Runtime```.